avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 long, etc.

-To find the number of occurrences of DNA words of a particular length, we can use the count() function from the R SeqinR library.
+To find the number of occurrences of DNA words of a particular length, we can use the count() function from the R SeqinR package.
 For example, to find the number of occurrences of DNA words that are 1 nucleotide long in the sequence *dengueseq*, we type: